PRECIOUS-Gold off one-month high; euro zone eyed

 Metals consultancy GFMS expected gold to break above $2,000

-in late 2012 or early 2013, but said gold could be near the end
+in late 2012 or early 2013, but said that gold could be near the

 A few banks have recently lowered price forecasts for gold,